gintrona/SpinorClass/README.md

       complexVar_3 = Spinor_1.complex_spinor_get(UP);   //returns complexVar_1
       complexVar_4 = Spinor_1.complex_spinor_get(DOWN); //returns complexVar_2

-In order to set the value of a given matrix element:
+In order to use the spin_matrix_complex, you first initialize it:

+       spin_matrix_complex MatrixHami(dim,dim);
+       spin_matrix_complex * matrixHami = &MatrixHami;

+and then you set the matrix elements:

 	MatrixInstance.spin_matrix_complex_set(0 , UP, 1, UP,complexVar_1);
 	MatrixInstance.spin_matrix_complex_set(0 , UP, 1, DOWN,complexVar_2);
 	MatrixInstance.spin_matrix_complex_set(0 , DOWN, 1, UP,complexVar_3);
 	MatrixInstance.spin_matrix_complex_set(0 , DOWN, 1, DOWN,complexVar_4);

-We see here that the matrix element a_01 contains 4 values due to the spin degree of freedom.
+In a tight-binding model with spin-orbit coupling this matrix element would correspond to the transition element between sites 1 and 0.

-Now you can diagonalize the matrix (in this case I take a Hermitian matrix)
+Now you can diagonalize the matrix (in this case I take a complex Hermitian matrix, hence the eigenvalues are real)

-	gsl_eigen_herm( MatrixInstance->pMatriz(), eigenvalues, w)
+	gsl_eigen_herm( matrixInstance->pMatriz(), eigenvalues, w)

-where the method "pMatriz" returns a pointer to the underlying gsl_matrix_complex structure and "eigenvalues" is the vector (gsl_vector) storing the resulting eigenvalues.
+where the method "pMatriz" returns a pointer to the underlying gsl_matrix_complex structure and "eigenvalues" is the vector (gsl_vector) storing the resulting (real) eigenvalues.